HubGrep/hubgrep_documentation/source/docs/hubgrep_search/deployment/deployment.md

     # or
     docker-compose -f docker-compose.prod.yml up -d --build

-Note: This is not needed the first time you start, but to trigger building the container after an update to a new version this is neccessary.
+Note: This is not needed the first time you start, but re-building the container after an update to a new version can be neccessary.

-After an update it might be neccessary to update the database structure.
+After may also be neccessary to update the database structure.
+You can tell in advance if the directory `/migrations/versions` contain new files.
-Easiest is, to run a new shell in the container:
+A quick way to update is through a new shell in the container:

     docker-compose -f docker-compose.prod.yml run --rm service /bin/bash